OmarYehia/angular-testing/Documentations/3- Testing Components with Children.md

 There's another approach.
 A very powerful library called [`ng-mocks`](https://github.com/ike18t/ng-mocks).
 Among other things, ng-mocks helps creating fake Components to substitute children.
 The MockComponent function expects the original Component and returns a fake that resembles the original.

 Instead of creating a `FakeCounterComponent`, we call `MockComponent(CounterComponent)` and add the fake to the testing Module.
+This will create a mock component of the original component while not caring for internal details of the original component, the `MockComponent` will take care of generating an exact replica.
 ``` javascript
 import { MockComponent } from 'ng-mocks';